 Easement landowners & properties are listed below, based upon year recorded.
 These properties are not open to the public.
 Please respect the owners' privacy.

-Willowbrook Farm sits on 22.93 acres on the corner of Highway 305 and Day Road.
+Formerly Willowbrook Farm, this pastoral property sits on 22.93 acres on the corner of Highway 305 and Day Road.

 Battle Point LLC (The Young Family) (1990)